tbretl/ae353-sp21/docs/projects.md

 |       ...
 ```

+As usual, `04_code` may contain anything else that is necessary to generate your results and test your code.
+For example, it might contain a `students` folder with various control designs you considered along the way.

 You are welcome to resubmit your code at any time.
 To do so, please **replace** your existing code.
-Please do not create new folders or move old ones to `02_code_old` or anything like that.
+Please do not create new folders or move old ones to `04_code_old` or anything like that.

 #### Report